mikermcneil/parley/README.md

 }
 ```

 Then in userland, this can be easily negotiated.
-Note that whether the code is using a Node-style callback or a promise, the approach is the same regardless.
+Note that whether the code is using a Node-style callback or a promise, the approach is conceptually the same regardless.

 ```javascript